PromiseLand-App/promiseland-frontend/README.md

 [![Product Name Screen Shot][product-screenshot]](https://example.com)

+PromiseLand is a Instagram liked Web3 Native social dapp where u

 ### Problem Statement

 - The traditional social media platform where the content creators are hard to get rewarded if they created some viral content if they are not sponsored.
 Overall, they are hard to get paid for creating popular content.